NICD-Wastewater-Genomics/NICD-Wastewater-Genomics.github.io/docs/sample_maps.md

 ##Preparing our data

 Now we are ready to work with our data.
 As previously mentioned, this data is collected using RedCap.
 In order to obtain this data you will need to export it from RedCap.
 The data exported is in the form of a .csv file.

+You can download an example dataset to practice with here: <a href="static_files/wastewater_sample_data.csv" download>wastewater_sample_data.csv</a>

 We can take that csv file and save it as a dataframe which we will call "map" using the read.csv() function:

-	map <- read.csv("Path/to/the/file.csv") #Replace the path with the path to the file on your computer
+	map <- read.csv("Path/to/the/file.csv", check.names = F) #Replace the path with the path to the file on your computer

 If you view the "map" dataframe, you will notice that each column name is separated by a fullstop.
 This is because spaces in